Jimmy-INL/society_after_certainty/README.md

 This free machine learning primer delves into the code and math behind some of the most common and useful algorithms and heuristics in machine learning and predictive modeling.
 The scope is by no means exhaustive, yet represents a suite of tools I hope you will find inspiring.

-The title refers to my belief that machine learning can help play a role in fostering new modes of thinking, planning, and building that move our society beyond toxic certainty.
-As biological creatures, we have blind spots.
-Our conceptions of reality don't always line up with how reality actually behaves.
-Machine learning has the potential to move us towards more dynamic forms of inference and meaning-making that expand our collective capacity to comprehend complexity.
+The title refers to my belief that machine learning can help play a role in advancing modes of thinking, planning, and building that leverage distributive, emergent inference.
+As individual biological creatures, we have blind spots.
+Our individual conceptions of reality don't always line up with how reality is behaving for the whole.
+Machine learning is one of many human traditions that is dedicated to developing new forms of inference and meaning-making that build upon our collective capacity to comprehend complexity.
 Oh, and it's also cool!

 I promise to use plain spoken language throughout, and only use math notation to make sure we're on the same page.
 Math equations can sometimes look scarry, but over the years I have found them to be quite friendly and cuddley if you get to know them, and they can be loyal companions when venturing into uncharteted terrain.